vilmamuco/cyto-demo/README.md

   - Add a new edge
 - Context menu (right click)
   - Add a new node
+  - Select node to add a new edge
   - Delete node
   - Delete edge
   - Select a color